piuswong-multiverse/inventoryApp-onboarding/README.md

     * API in back-end for adding to DB -- start with basics (non-associated attributes)
         * Testing: As time allows -- define separate Jest tests for new API endpoint; but also will see it in front-end
     * Incorporate associated attributes (i.e. "categories" in this project)
+16. Create Delete item functionality
+    * Front-end: Button somewhere associated with item to delete
+    * API in back-end for deleting records - including associations
+        * Testing: Jest tests, but also use front-end
+        * Extra:  Negative testing, bulk testing using random data generator data